Consultation on Video Relay Service in Canada

 From March 14, 2022 to May 16, 2022 Video Relay Service (VRS) users were invited to provide their initial comments and to tell us if they want to participate in a virtual discussion session in ASL or LSQ to provide feedback about their experiences using VRS.

-See the “What we learned” section to find the comments that were submitted.
+See the “What we learned” section to access the virtual discussion session videos and find the full record of comments that were submitted.

 To understand if Video Relay Service (VRS) is meeting Canadians’ needs, we launched a formal review of the service.
 VRS is a basic telecommunications service that enables people with hearing or speech disabilities who use sign language to communicate with voice telephone users.
 An operator relays the conversation from sign language to spoken language and vice versa, for example from American Sign Language (ASL) to English, or from Langue des signes québécoise (LSQ) to French.